scilus/containers-scilus/docker-bake.md

 ### Building with multiple files

-When a bake call is performed with multiple files, variables in a file get overwritten by their redefinitions in subsequent files.
+When a bake call is performed with multiple files, variables in a file get overwritten by their redefinitions in previous files.
 Groups and targets defined in multiple files are merged together.
 Their parameters are overwritten following the same logic than for variables.

 ### Main recipe